Orphaned Wildlife Rehabilitation Society

 The OWL (Orphaned Wildlife) Rehabilitation Society is a wildlife rescue and raptor rehabilitation centre permitted to care for sick, injured, and orphaned birds of prey which includes eagles, falcons, hawks, ospreys, owls, and vultures.
 OWL is located in Delta, British Columbia, Canada.

 History

-OWL was founded in 1984 in response to growing needs to help with the care and rehabilitation of raptors.
+OWL was founded in 1984 by Beverly Day in response to growing needs to help with the care and rehabilitation of raptors.
 Originally operating out of a small home in Surrey, British Columbia, OWL relocated to its current location at 3800-72nd Street in Delta in 1985.

 Activities

 OWL is dedicated to the rescue, rehabilitation, and release of raptors only.
 They mitigate and respond to wildlife emergencies including weather events such as heatwaves, cold snaps, and wildfires, often ending up with over seven hundred raptors in care in a year.
 The birds come from all over the province of British Columbia, with the majority coming from the Lower Mainland.
 On occasion, birds come from neighbouring provinces and the United States of America requiring different permits.
 They are transported to OWL by a network of volunteers including trucking companies, airlines, community groups and others.